-In other words, to say that we "know" what will be the "climax" stage of a site that for over 10,000 years has not been left to accumulate fuels like we now permit is the height of arrogance.
+In other words, to say that we "know" what will be the "climax" stage of a site that, for over 10,000 years was never allowed to reach one, is the height of arrogance.
 The tendency of unmanaged competition is for dominant species to burgeon until they consume their nutritional or hydrological base (as do overstocked forests).
-To withdraw all management, suddenly, from so many interdependent systems of animals and plants and expect them to "know" how to optimize after a disturbance, and especially with exotic species present, is simply, well, ignorant, arrogant, lazy, irresponsible, distracted, and self-destructive (to fling a but few appropriate missives).
+To withdraw all management, suddenly, from so many interdependent systems of animals and plants and expect them to "know" how to optimize after a disturbance, and especially with exotic species present, is simply, well, ignorant, arrogant, lazy, irresponsible, distracted, self-aggrandizing, and destructive (to fling a but few appropriate missives).
 More importantly, such results virtually preclude locally-adapted post-disturbance species from expressing at all, which means that those species, some possessing important relationships with soil microflora and insects, eventually go extinct.
 At that point, restoration of the native system becomes an impossibility.
 One can then only replace it with something else.
+Like this one.